Sangram-More/Sangram-More/README.md

 ## 🧠 About Me

 I'm a Machine Learning engineer and researcher with a deep focus on **LLM systems**, **MLOps**, and **applied deep learning**.
 I design and build end-to-end intelligent systems — from data ingestion to live serving — with emphasis on robustness, reproducibility, and real-world impact.

-Currently completing an **Independent Study at the University of Colorado Boulder** (Spring 2026), where I benchmarked five RAG architectures on SEC 10-K filings from Apple, Microsoft, Alphabet, Meta, and NVIDIA.

 My work sits at the intersection of:
 - **LLM & RAG systems** — building, evaluating, and improving retrieval-augmented generation pipelines